-Hyphenation improves the layout of narrow columns, especially for languages with many longer words, such as German or Finnish.
+• Hyphenation improves the layout of narrow columns, especially for languages with many longer words, such as German or Finnish.
 For the purpose of this annex, it is assumed that hyphenation is equivalent to inserting soft hyphen characters.
 All other aspects of hyphenation are outside the scope of this annex.

-Table 1 provides a summary listing of all line breaking classes while Section 5.1, Description of Line Breaking Properties, provides a detailed description of each line breaking class, including detailed overview of the line breaking behavior for characters of that class.
+Table 1 lists all of line breaking classes by name, and also giving their class abbreviation and their status as tailorable or not.
+The examples and brief indication of line breaking behavior in this table are merely typical, not exhaustive.
+Section 5.1, Description of Line Breaking Properties, provides a detailed description of each line breaking class, including detailed overview of the line breaking behavior for characters of that class.